sictweb/bti425-2020/notes/security-add-to-server.md

 At this point in time, in the context of the [security topics document](security-intro) we have done the following:

 * Partially-implemented the *identity management* part.
-We have a user account schema, and a user accounts storage location on mLab.
+We have a user account schema, and a user accounts storage location on MongoDB Atlas.
 Some of the remaining *identity management* code is in the professor-provided `manager-auth.js` code, and more will be added to `server.js`, described below.

 * Partially-implemented the *authentication* part.
 We have added the `manager-auth.js` source code file to the project, which includes the "login" code.